MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

    **ToU File Provided** - browse to the github repo AllFiles/Labs/Lab26 to get a sample Terms-of-User PDF document for use in this lab.

-1. Select **Englise** for the language for your terms of use document.
+1. Select **English** for the language for your terms of use document.

    **Note** - The language option allows you to upload multiple terms of use, each with a different language.
 The version of the terms of use that an end user will see will be based on their browser preferences.